Farfetch/token-exchange/README.md

 # Token Exchange

-This framework extends Identity Server capabilities by implementing support for Token Exchange following the specifications defined in the [RFC 8693 - OAuth 2.0 Token Exchange](https://www.rfc-editor.org/rfc/rfc8693.html).
+This framework extends Duende Identity Server capabilities by implementing support for Token Exchange following the specifications defined in the [RFC 8693 - OAuth 2.0 Token Exchange](https://www.rfc-editor.org/rfc/rfc8693.html).

 ## Features
 Currently, only a partial implementation of the RFC is available with focus on the security token delegation: